digime/digime-sdk-nodejs/guides/storage-download.md

-File download can be done with downloadStorageFile SDK method.
+File downloads can be performed using the `downloadStorageFile` SDK method.

 #### Examples
 The most basic initialization: